Do your patients have medicine related problems?

 It seems that not much has changed for over 2,500 years!

-The World Health organisation reported in 2003 that almost 50% of patients with chronic illnesses, do not take medications as prescribed.
+The World Health organisation reports that almost half (50%) of patients with long term illnesses, do not take medications as prescribed.
 This means that the potential for medication related problems is a real life problem for many people – including your patients, both young and old.

 - Multiple psychotropic medicines resulting in 60% of admissions for confusion

-- 40% of patients being admitted for renal failure with no serum creatinine or BUN being tested in previous 3 months – most were taking medicines acting on the Renin Angiotensin System.
+- 40% of patients admitted for renal failure had no serum creatinine or urea test in previous 3 months – most were taking medicines acting on the Renin Angiotensin System.

-- 22% of patients being admitted for seizure whilst on anticonvulsants with no therapeutic monitoring in last 6 months.
+- 22% of patients admitted for seizure whilst on anticonvulsants had no therapeutic monitoring in last 6 months.

-- 23% of patients being admitted for Asthma or COPD with most using only a bronchodilator and no maintenance therapy.
+- 23% of patients admitted for Asthma or COPD were mostly using a bronchodilator, and no maintenance therapy.

-- 31% of patients being admitted for faecal impaction with most taking highly anticholinergic agents, multiple anti-cholinergic agents or opioids.
+- 31% of patients admitted for faecal impaction were mostly taking strong anticholinergic drugs, multiple anti-cholinergic drugs or opioids.